Table of contents of the article:

 Cons of Cloudflare:

-Regarding the lack of Html Cache in CloudFlare by default, we talked about it a lot, highlighting how there are false myths and misunderstandings even among professionals, whether they are developers or systems engineers.
+Regarding the lack of HTML Cache in CloudFlare by default , we have talked about it a lot, highlighting how false myths and misunderstandings exist even among professionals, whether they are developers or system administrators.

 CloudFlare pricing